-Preventive Medicine the Naturopathic Way
+Naturopathic Preventive Medicine

 Naturopathy emphasizes supporting health rather than combating disease.
 It began in Germany and became popular throughout the United States, New Zealand, Australia, Canada and Great Britain as part of alternative and complementary medicine.
 Currently it also includes therapies (both ancient and modern) from other traditions.